Z-40/MicroRSA/micro_rsa/doc/README.md

 - 16384 bit: 10 minutes*

-*These are approximate values, actual key generation time may depend on your PC specs
+*These are approximate values, actual key generation time may depend on your PC specs.

 ## How to use:
 ### Creating new keys: